Three-Little-Birds/chrono-mcp-core/README.md

 When you are ready to call a high-fidelity Chrono or FEM solver, swap out `run_structural_analysis` with your integration but keep the same I/O models.

+### Integrating a real solver

+1. Keep the `StructuralInput` / `StructuralMetrics` models as your contract.
+2. Replace `chrono_mcp_core.solver.run_structural_analysis` with a wrapper that launches your Chrono job, then map the results back into `StructuralMetrics`.
+3. Preserve deterministic rounding (the stub uses `round(..., 6)`) so unit tests stay stable.

 ## Key modules

 - `chrono_mcp_core.models` - Pydantic dataclasses describing structural inputs and metrics.